Canning Vegetables: What are the Best Vegetables for Canning?

 Cabbage is one vegetable that many people want to can.
 It can be preserved as a pickled item though.
 Sauerkraut is a great way to preserve cabbage.

-Summer squash is another that can’t be canned as a plain vegetable, but is easily pickled.
-These would be things like zucchini, crook necked squash.
+Summer squash is another that can’t be canned as a plain vegetable, but squash is easily pickled.
+These would be things like zucchini and crook necked squash.

 Winter Squash IS something that can be canned as a plain vegetable.
-That would be squash like pumpkin, butternut squash.
 But you should can them in chunks, not as a puree.
+Pumpkin can be canned and Butternut squash can be canned.

 Frequently Asked Questions about Canning Vegetables